lganel/SVScore/README.md

     -d	      Debug (verbose) mode, keeps intermediate and supporting files -s	      Create/download supporting files and quit
-    -c	      Points to whole_genome_SNVs.tsv.gz (defaults to current directory) -g	      Used to point to gene BED file (refGene.genes.b37.bed) -e	      Used to point to exon BED file (refGene.exons.b37.bed) -n	      Column number for annotation in exon BED file to be added to VCF (5) -w	      Weight CADD scores in breakends by probability distribution (requires PRPOS/PREND in INFO field) -o	      Specify operation to perform on CADD scores (must be sum, max, or both - defaults to both)
+    -c	      Points to whole_genome_SNVs.tsv.gz (defaults to current directory) -g	      Points to gene BED file (refGene.genes.b37.bed) -m	      Column number for annotation in gene BED file to be added to VCF (4) -e	      Points to exon BED file (refGene.exons.b37.bed) -n	      Column number for annotation in exon BED file to be added to VCF (4 if using -e, 5 otherwise) -w	      Weight CADD scores in breakends by probability distribution (requires PRPOS/PREND in INFO field) -o	      Specify operation to perform on CADD scores (must be sum, max, or both - defaults to both)